MicrosoftDocs/winrt-api/windows.graphics.display/brightnessoverridesettings_createfromnits_1019006596.md

 ## -description
-Creates a [BrightnessOverrideSettings](brightnessoverridesettings.md) object the specified brightness in nits.
+Creates a [BrightnessOverrideSettings](brightnessoverridesettings.md) object with the specified brightness in nits.

 ## -parameters
 ### -param nits